ewaldmire/ascender/docs/docsite/rst/administration/clustering.rst

 Job Runs
 ^^^^^^^^^^^

-By default, when a job is submitted to the climber queue, it can be picked up by any of the workers.
+By default, when a job is submitted to the ascender queue, it can be picked up by any of the workers.
 However, you can control where a particular job runs, such as restricting the instances from which a job runs on.

 In order to support temporarily taking an instance offline, there is a property enabled defined on each instance.
 When this property is disabled, no jobs will be assigned to that instance.
 Existing jobs will finish, but no new work will be assigned.